 How to wash wavy hair?

-Wavy hair is the least dry among the curl types, so it tends to develop more oil on the scalp.
-For this reason, we recommend washing wavy hair a bit more often, around 3-4 times a week, with a gentle shampoo like our Core Strength Shampoo.
+Wavy hair is the least dry among the curl types, so it tends to develop more oil on the scalp and requires more frequent washing.

-Wavy hair can also be prone to build-up, so you should introduce a clarifying shampoo like our Wash & Scrub Detox Pro-Biotic in your routine once a week, to really get rid of all product accumulation that might weigh down your roots and make them look flatter.
+We recommend using a regular shampoo like our Essential Moisture Cleanser interchangeably with our Curl Quenching Conditioning Wash, as the gentler nature of the co-wash will help maintain the hair’s natural moisture.
+You should also introduce a clarifying shampoo like our Wash & Scrub Detox in your routine every 4-5 washes to really get rid of all dirt and build-up that might weigh down your roots and make them look flatter.

 Top tips for styling wavy hair

-Knowing how to style your wavy hair is essential for getting the most from your pattern.
+Knowing how to style your wavy hair is essential for getting the most from your curls.
+With the right knowledge and products, you’ll have the hair of your dreams in no time!

-- Apply your styling products with your head upside down to get more volume at the roots.
+- Apply your styling products with your head upside down to get more volume into your wavy hair.

-- Plop your wavy hair in a towel for some time before drying to encourage the wave formation.
+- Plop your wavy hair in a towel before drying to encourage wave formation.

 How to protect wavy hair in between washes

-If you want to make sure your waves last until the next wash, it is very important to protect them when you sleep.
-To encourage the texture to spring up, we recommend sleeping with a tight satin scarf or a small bonnet that will keep the waves “scrunched” during the night.
+If you want to make sure your waves last until the next wash, it is very important to protect your hair when you sleep.
+To encourage the texture to spring up, we recommend sleeping with a satin scarf or a small bonnet that will keep the waves “scrunched” during the night.
 This will allow you to wake up with perfect, bouncy wavy hair!

 How to refresh & enhance wavy hair